 Once you have arrived in Shiga Kogen, you can utilize the shuttle buses that run between the different areas of the mountains – a service which is exceptionally convenient given the expansiveness of the surrounding landscape!
 Bus services run more frequently in winter than summer given the increased number of visitors to the resorts so please refer to the timetables once you arrive in Shiga Kogen.
 During winter the bus is free for visitors with ski lift passes and operates from 8:30 to 17:30.

-For visitors wanting to get the most out of their visit to Shiga in both summer or winter, we recommend staying in the most central area, Ichinose Village.
-Hotel Mount Shiga is a great choice of accommodation in the village offering guests warm and friendly service, both Western and Japanese-style rooms, generous meal service, and in-house ‘onsen’ (natural hot spring).
+Hotel Mount Shiga is a great choice of accommodation in the village offering guests warm and friendly service, both Western and Japanese-style rooms, generous meal service, and in-house ‘onsen’ style bath room.

 Hotel Mount Shiga is one of the few guesthouses in Shiga Kogen with its own, in-house ‘onsen’ (natural hot spring) for the exclusive use of guests.
 At the end of the day there is no better way to unwind, relax, and prime yourself for the next day than soaking in the thermal waters, bubbling up from deep below.

 Hotel Mount Shiga is known for its generous meal service including large continental breakfasts and range of Japanese and Western cuisine for dinner.
 Located in the heart of Ichinose Village, guests also have access to the largest range of restaurants and bars in Shiga Kogen, all within easy walking distance.

 Easily accessible by public transport and private vehicle, Hotel Mount Shiga is a great option for those looking for a comfortable and friendly guesthouse conveniently located in the heart of Shiga Kogen!